morikatsuyuki/morikatsuyuki/README.md

 ホームページURL：

 - 👋 Hi, I’m ka2yuki mori
-- 👀 I’m interested in ...
+- 👀 I’m interested in something
-- 🌱 I’m currently learning: Ruby on Rails
+- 🌱 I’m currently learning: Electron
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...?
-- 📫 How to reach me ...
+- 📫 How to reach me this
-- 😄 Pronouns: ...
+- 😄 Pronouns: feeling
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: pending..
 - I'm using tools:
-  - editors: nano
+  - editors: nano/vi/vim

 <!---
 ka2yuki1987/ka2yuki1987 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.